 - May need to purchase more bands and accessories

 You can never go wrong with a quality power tower.
-Your typical power tower will have a pull-up bar, and dip/leg lifts station at the absolute minimum, and depending on which one you get, the additional features vary.
+Your typical power tower will have a pull-up bar, and dip/leg lifts station at the absolute minimum, and depending on which one you get, and how much space you have the additional features vary.

 This one from Sportsroyal is very popular and very rugged.

 The T-base is extended and the foot covers ensure optimal stability whether you’re repping out pull-ups or doing lots of dips to build those tris!

 Not to mention, it’s also height adjustable from 64.56-88.1 inches, and the armrest adjusts too for longer arms.
 So regardless of your height, you can get an effective workout with this setup.

 The power tower has the usual pull-up/chin-up bar, dip/leg lift station, and push-up bars too.

 Weight capacity: 400 lbs

 - Adjustable height

 - Slanted ergonomic armrest for optimal performance